spencerwi/Optional.js/README.md

 How to get it
 -------------

-Grab `dist/umd/optional.js` or `dist/umd/optional.min.js`, whichever you prefer.
+In the browser, grab `dist/umd/optional.js` or `dist/umd/optional.min.js`, whichever you prefer.
 They're UMD modules, so you should be able to use them in the loader/environment of your choice.

-If you're a Typescript dev, high-five for typesafety!
+Elsewhere, use `dist/commonjs/optional.js`.
+It's commonjs, and has typings specified, so if you're a Typescript dev, high-five for typesafety!
 You'll probably be interested in `dist/commonjs/optional.d.ts` which is specified in the `typings` property of `package.json` -- so you should just be able to `import Optional from "optional.js"`

 How to build it